Why GitHub is Essential for Network Automation

 1 git pull

-This will pull down the current code in master and merge it into your own copy of master.
-Note that this is a true merge, and if you made changes to master that aren't present in the master on GitHub, you'll get a conflict and have to do a manual merge just like we looked at earlier.
+This will pull down the current code in the master and merge it into your own copy of the master.
+Note that this is a true merge, and if you made changes to the master that aren't present in the master on GitHub, you'll get a conflict and have to do a manual merge, just like we looked at earlier.

-If you're working on a file, and you want to see what changes you've made to a file before committing it, there's a simple git command for that.
+If you're working on a file and want to see what changes you've made to it before committing it, there's a simple git command for that.
 Just type:

 1 git diff tests.py